-Difference makers who are capable of communicating and implementing data-driven decisions that positively impact people’s lives.
+Difference makers capable of communicating and implementing data-driven decisions that positively impact people’s lives.

-Researchers who are competent in conducting advanced research projects that develop theoretical perspectives, address knowledge gaps, and further the field of psychology and related fields.
+Researchers competent in conducting advanced research projects that develop theoretical perspectives, address knowledge gaps, and further the field of psychology and related fields.

 Ethical leaders who conduct themselves with integrity and a commitment to justice in their academic, organizational, business, and applied settings.

-Deeply informed in regards to how to integrate the discipline of psychology with the Christian faith.
+Deeply informed in regard to how to integrate the discipline of psychology with the Christian faith.

 Join us for an information meeting to learn more about Azusa Pacific University’s Master of Science in Research Psychology and Data Analysis program.
 You will have the opportunity to meet faculty from the Department of Psychology who will tell you more about this exciting program, and an admissions representative who will be able to guide you through the application process and answer your questions about financial aid.